 Q: Do I really only do the working once, no matter what outcome I’m seeking?

 A: Yes.
 Once is enough.
+(For Mystical Words of Power, follow the specific directions in the book.)
 If circumstances change, you may want to perform a ritual again.
 If you do a protection ritual, but then have to spend time in a more dangerous country you may want to repeat the ritual because your circumstances have changed.
 Trust your instincts.
 As the books says, ‘You only need to perform the ritual once, but if, after a few days, you feel a strong urge to repeat the ritual, you can.
 There is no harm in performing it every day if it makes you feel better, but I often prefer to use it once with real commitment, concentration and belief.’
 This last point is the key.
 When performed once it has a real potency that kicks the magick into action.
 But don’t forget the sections of the book that tell you what to do After The Magick.
 This is as important as the ritual itself.

 Q: Am I meant to chant the words several times?

-A: No, once is enough for each word.
+A: No, once is enough for each word unless otherwise directed.

 Q: Do I only need to read the ‘activation words’ once, or every time I used the words of power?

-Q: Can I read the ‘activation words’ again if I think I made a mistake.
+Q: Can I do it again if I think I made a mistake?

 A: Yes you can.